Ravath/Storyder/README.md

  - REM_i:\<varpath>:\<val> : Removes the given value from the List array at \<varpath>.

 #### Condition Commands
-Values can be random. use roll macros with the  '[' ']'.
+Values can be random. use roll macros with the  '[' ']', and support operations +-*/.
 See Weaver documentation on Luck module for more details.
 Values can be \<varpath> : the value of the variable at the given path will be tested.